Aldi, Lidl, Tesco, Sainsbury’s, Asda: which is the cheapest UK supermarket?

 Waitrose

-Indeed, a Waitrose shop is almost £28 more expensive than Aldi.
+Indeed, a Waitrose shop was almost £30 more expensive than Aldi in December.

 The bigger trolley

-Of course, many households pick up a wider range of items when they do their grocery shop, so Which? carried out a similar study with a total of 164 items in September.
+Of course, many households pick up a wider range of items when grocery shopping, so Which? carried out a similar study with a total of 158 items.

 Here’s how the supermarkets compare on the larger shopping basket: